-CORVALLIS, Ore. - Lucille Eichengreen, a Holocaust survivor who endured the Lodz Ghetto and the concentration camps at Auschwitz and Bergen-Belsen, will speak at Oregon State University April 25 as part of the university's annual Holocaust Memorial Week.
+CORVALLIS, Ore. – Holocaust survivor Henry Friedman, who was born in Poland and now resides in Seattle, will speak at Oregon State University April 11 as part of the university’s 32nd annual Holocaust Memorial Week.

 The talk begins at 7:30 p.m. in the Austin Auditorium at the The LaSells Stewart Center, 875 S.W.
 26th St., Corvallis.
 The event is free and open to the public but attendees are encouraged to obtain free tickets in advance to ensure a seat.
-Tickets are available online at: http://bit.ly/2nYJLoz.
-A book-signing will follow.
+Tickets are available online at: http://bit.ly/2FVheZb.
+A book-signing will follow the talk.

-For more information about the Holocaust Memorial Week events, visit http://holocaust.oregonstate.edu.
+For more information about Holocaust Memorial Week events, visit http://holocaust.oregonstate.edu.